codyduong/react-cascade-component/README.md

 Introducing CSS cascading to React components with first-class Typescript support right out of the box.

 DRY out your code.
-Repeat yourself less with less-hassle.
+Repeat yourself less with less hassle.

 ## Installation